SnowCharmQ/2022-Fall-Discrete-Mathematics-Project/README.md

 # 2022-Fall-Discrete-Mathematics-Project

+This is the repository of the final project of SUSTech CS201 Discrete Mathematics in 2022 fall.

 #### rsa_impl.py: RSA Implementation including keys generation, encryption, and decryption.

 #### brute_force_attack.py: Attack RSA by the brute-force attack